 Family Education Rights and Privacy Act (FERPA)

-Many thanks to the University of Southern California for allowing us to adapt their FERPA Web site to our institutional policies.
+Thank you to the University of Southern California for allowing us to adapt their FERPA Web site to our institutional policies.

 What is FERPA (Family Educational Rights and Privacy Act)?